 Moving Beyond Attention Seekers

-Once you've created distance and clarity around attention-seeking behavior, your goal should be cultivating a life that thrives without chaos.
+Once you've created distance and clarity around attention-seeking behavior, your goal should be cultivating a life that doesn't feed chaos.

 This includes building absolute confidence and embracing moments of stillness without needing outside validation.